timtreis/T2022I_Frostgrave/doc/equipment/Shield.md

 # Shield
 This can be any type of shield from a small buckler to a large tower shield.
-A figure that is carrying a shield receives +1 Armour, but may not also carry a [[Two-Handed_Weapon]] or a [[Staff]].
+A figure that is carrying a shield receives +1 Armour, but may not also carry a [Two-Handed_Weapon](Two-Handed_Weapon.md) or a [Staff](Staff.md).
 Spellcasters may not carry shields.